Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Introduction

-In this study, we systematically investigate the trade-off between interpretability and performance in MI-EEG classification.
-We propose a parallel framework where one branch employs an optimized ANFIS–FBCSP–PSO pipeline to produce interpretable fuzzy rules, while the other utilizes EEGNet to capture complex nonlinear dependencies directly from raw EEG data.
-Both models are evaluated under within-subject cross-validation and leave-one-subject-out (LOSO) testing protocols, using accuracy, F1-score, Cohen’s $\kappa$, and computational efficiency as performance metrics.
-Interpretability is qualitatively assessed through the extracted fuzzy rule sets and their physiological relevance.
-This paper makes the following key contributions: \begin{enumerate} \item \textbf{Dual-model evaluation:} A systematic comparison between an interpretable bio-inspired model (ANFIS–FBCSP–PSO) and a deep-learning benchmark (EEGNet) under identical preprocessing and evaluation settings on the BCI Competition IV-2a dataset. \item \textbf{Trade-off analysis:} Quantitative and qualitative analysis of the balance between model interpretability and generalization performance across within-subject and cross-subject protocols. \item \textbf{Practical guidance:} Clear recommendations for selecting model architectures depending on application goals—personalized, explainable BCIs versus generalizable, high-throughput systems. \end{enumerate}
+In this study, we examine the practical trade-off between interpretability and performance in MI-EEG decoding on the BCI Competition IV-2a dataset.
+We compare an optimized ANFIS--FBCSP--PSO pipeline that yields explicit fuzzy rules with EEGNet, a strong end-to-end deep learning baseline.
+Both models are evaluated under within-subject and leave-one-subject-out (LOSO) protocols using accuracy, F1-score and Cohen's $\kappa$ metrics, alongside qualitative analysis of interpretability via extracted rule sets.
+Our main contributions are: \begin{enumerate} \item \textbf{Dual-model evaluation:} A controlled comparison between an interpretable bio-inspired approach (ANFIS--FBCSP--PSO) and a deep learning benchmark (EEGNet) under consistent preprocessing and evaluation settings on BCI Competition IV-2a. \item \textbf{Interpretability--generalization trade-off:} Empirical analysis of how rule-based interpretability and cross-subject robustness differ across within-subject and LOSO protocols. \item \textbf{Actionable guidance:} Practical recommendations for selecting architectures based on application needs, ranging from personalized explainable BCIs to scalable user-general models. \end{enumerate}

-By integrating high-performing deep learning models with an interpretable ANFIS framework, this work provides empirical evidence and actionable insights for designing EEG-based BCIs that are both accurate and trustworthy, bridging the gap between explainability and real-world usability.